mogomo/vertica-exact-avg-udx/README.md

 ## ⚠️ Disclaimer

-This software—including the `exact_avg` UDx implementation, supporting scripts, and documentation—is provided **“as is”**, without any warranties of any kind, whether express or implied.
+This software - including the `exact_avg` UDx implementation, supporting scripts, and documentation - is provided **“as is”**, without any warranties of any kind, whether express or implied.
 No guarantees are made regarding accuracy, reliability, performance, or suitability for any particular purpose.

-Before using this code in production systems or mission-critical environments, you should:
+Before using this code in production systems or mission - critical environments, you should:

 - Validate correctness with your own datasets,
 - Perform extensive testing under expected workload conditions, and